simdutf/simdutf/README.md

  * @return the number of written char32_t; 0 if the input was not valid UTF-8 string */ simdutf_warn_unused size_t convert_utf8_to_utf32(const char * input, size_t length, char32_t* utf32_output) noexcept;

 /**
+ * Using native endianness; Convert possibly broken UTF-16 string into UTF-8 string and stop on error.
+ *
+ * During the conversion also validation of the input string is done.
+ * This function is suitable to work with inputs from untrusted sources.
+ *
+ * This function is not BOM-aware.
+ *
+ * @param input         the UTF-16 string to convert
+ * @param length        the length of the string in 2-byte words (char16_t)
+ * @param utf8_buffer   the pointer to buffer that can hold conversion result
+ * @return a result pair struct with an error code and either the position of the error if any or the number of char written if successful.
+ */
+simdutf_warn_unused result convert_utf16_to_utf8_with_errors(const char16_t * input, size_t length, char* utf8_buffer) noexcept;

+/**
  * Convert possibly broken UTF-16LE string into UTF-8 string.